-(PLAY) 108
+(PLAY) 111

-■ Uploading Movie Files to YouTube .
-137

-Viewing User Documentation

-Transferring Images from Your Computer to Camera Memory

-User Registration .
-140

-Using the Camera with a Macintosh 141

-Connecting the Camera to Your Computer and Saving Files 141

-Transferring Images Automatically and Managing Them on Your Macintosh 144

-Playing a Movie .
-144

-Viewing User Documentation 145

-User Registration .
-145

-Using an Eye-Fi Wireless SD Memory Card to Transfer Images .
-(Eye-Fi) .
-145

-Files and Folders 147

-Memory Card Data 148

-•
+Using DPOF to Specify Images to be Printed and the Number of Copies.
+Using the Camera with a Computer 132 Things you can do using a computer Using the Camera with a Windows Computer.
+Viewing and Storing Images on a Computer.
+Playing Movies Uploading Movie Files to YouTube Uploading Movie Files to YouTube Transferring Images from Your Computer to Camera Memory.
+User Registration Using the Camera with a Macintosh Connecting the Camera to Your Computer and Saving Files.
+Transferring Images Automatically and Managing Them on Your Macintosh Playing a Movie Viewing User Documentation User Registration Using an Eye-Fi Wireless SD Memory Card to Transfer Images Files and Folders Memory Card Data